-AADF is planned for early Summer 2025...additional information and details coming soon.
+AADF is planned for Summer 2025...additional information and details coming soon.

 As Asian-Americans we are continually navigating our identity, weaving together our ancestral heritage with our current day lives.
 Through AADF, we celebrate our communities by honoring the various journeys we’ve taken to become not just Asians in America, but to become Asian-Americans.
 Through this multi-day/evening festival, AAPI dance artists tell our stories of heritage, family, immigration, and assimilation.
 We remember the struggles and hardships of the first generations who came to the United States in hopes of finding a better life for themselves and their families.
 We celebrate their resilience and triumphs.
 We recognize what we as Asian-Americans inherit, and we uncover what we take on or let go of as we find our place in this melting pot of cultures.